SUNCAT-Center/CatalysisHubBackend/docs/source/tutorials/upload.rst

 Please submit your electronic structures calculations for surface reactions!
 Data submissions will be part of the Surface Reactions app (essentially CatApp v2.0) and is open to all institutions.
 Furthermore, the atomic structures that are part of your reaction can be utilized for other apps.

 Your publication/dataset will be listed on the http://www.catalysis-hub.org/publications page, with a link to the publishers homepage (if already published).
-Your data will be easily accessible to other researchers, who will be able to browse through reaction energies and you atomic structures from your publication.
+Your data will be easily accessible to other researchers, who will be able to browse through reaction energies and atomic structures from your publication.

 SUNCAT group members
 ....................